Why is it so important to have good CTAs and Landing Pages?

 Psychology of colour

-As I touched on before, colour is one of the aspects that makes a good CTA.
+As we touched on before, colour is one of the aspects that makes a good CTA.
 Everyone knows that every colour evokes a different feeling or mood with people.
 These different moods result in a different reaction when seeing the colour.
 This is great for marketers because we can somewhat guide our users through our funnel, letting them make the choices, influenced by the colours that we use.
 When it comes to choosing the right colour there’s no right or wrong.
 Surprisingly, many studies have shown that red outperforms green every time, despite the connotations that green means ‘go’ and red means ‘stop’.

 “The red button outperformed the green button by 21%” Hubspot blog